Ultimate Jacksonville Real Estate Investing Guide for 2026

 Jacksonville Real Estate Investing Market Overview

-Currently, the median home value in Jacksonville is .
-The median home value for the whole state is , and the national median value is .
+Surveying property market values in Jacksonville, the present median home value there is .
+The median home value at the state level is , and the nation's median value is .

-The gross median rent in Jacksonville is , with a state median of , and a United States median of .
+The gross median rent in Jacksonville is , with a state median of , and a US median of .

 Jacksonville Real Estate Investing Highlights